CocoaPods/CocoaPods/README.md

 5. Defines a dependency of the library itself, with a version requirement of 0.6 trough 0.9.

-See the [example PodSpec manifest][example] for a full list of the available attributes and more info.
+See the [example PodSpec file][example] for a full list of the available attributes and more detailed information.

 Sharing a Pod